Form No. 122 (Earlier Form No. 12B) - Change of Employment - Somu & Associates

 Switched jobs mid-year?
 This is the one form that keeps your new employer's TDS calculation accurate - and the one most people forget to hand over.

-Form 122 is a document that captures your income and the tax already deducted by your previous employer in the current financial year.
+Form 122 is a document that captures your income and the tax already deducted by your previous employer in the current Tax year.
 If you change jobs mid-year, submitting it to your new employer is mandatory.
 It gives them the information they need to calculate your correct tax liability and deduct the right amount of TDS from your salary going forward.
+For a broader understanding of how TDS works and what slab rates apply, see our Income Tax FAQs.

 Why It Matters